 Here is another example of this same tutorial in a square shape frame.

 If you are ready to make your own, below is a FREE JPEG of my latest favorite quote.
-I have 3 boys, and this quote is something I wanted them to see every day in our home.
+I have 3 boys, and this quote is something I want them to see every day in our home.

 I wish you the best of luck on your framing project and would love to see what you have framed.
 Comment below any questions or success stories!